nachne/semisuper/README.md

 ## Installation via setup.py

 Installation requires a Unix system with *python3*, *pip3*, and Python3 dependencies *setuptools* and *nltk* installed.
+(ideally *scipy* and *scikit-learn* are installed as well, as their dependencies can be problematic)

 > python3 setup.py

-installs additional Python dependencies with "pip --user", downloads nltk data packages and the Hallmarks of Cancer corpus, and installs GENIAtagger.
+installs additional Python dependencies with pip (if necessary and possible), downloads nltk data packages and the Hallmarks of Cancer corpus.

 ## Manual installation